 She has had writing residencies in Amsterdam with the Nederlands Letterenfonds, the International Writing Program (IWP) in Iowa City and the Sitka Island Institute in Sitka, Alaska.
 She has toured and performed in noted literary festivals in England (Worlds Literature Festival, Norwich), Suriname, the Dutch Antilles, South Africa, Indonesia (Ubud Writers Festival, Salihara Biennale, Makassar International Writers Festival), India (Asian Writers Festival, Guwahati), Thailand, Singapore (Singapore Writers Festival), USA (Iowa City Book Festival) and the Netherlands (Writers Unlimited).

-She is an Honorary Fellow in Writing at the University of Iowa’s International Writing Program 2014.
+She is an Honorary Fellow in Writing at the University of Iowa’s International Writing Program 2014 and is the Founder and Director of the KL Writers Workshop.

 Email: mulutmata [at] gmail.com